asmirbe/Solwind-backend-PB/README.md

+# Solwind VSCode extension Backend - Pocketbase

-# Pocketbase on Railway
+Deploy this on Railway with easy with

-Open Source backend for your next SaaS and Mobile app in 1 file.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/XfUmjI?referralCode=faraz)

-export POCKETBASE_API_KEY=your_secret_key_here
+Add a secret API Key in your env and your done !
+`export POCKETBASE_API_KEY=your_secret_key_here`